-A dramatic concert performance of Beethoven's only opera, Fidelio, streamed live from Leeds Town Hall on Saturday 12 December 2020.
+A dramatic concert staging of Beethoven's Fidelio streamed live from Leeds Town Hall on Saturday 12 December 2020.
 This production is no longer available.

 This romantic melodrama, inspired by a true story from the French Revolution, speaks to our times with its themes of isolation, liberty and humanity.
 Fidelio is actually Leonore, a noblewoman disguised as a boy in search of her husband, Florestan, who has been unjustly imprisoned by tyrannical political opponent Don Pizarro.
 Fidelio secures a job as a prison guard and sets in motion a chain of events in which she must risk everything to save her husband’s life…